 It’s a destination for day-trippers and overnight campers, beachgoers, and seafarers.
 You can choose from three different trails with amazing views to tropical hardwood hammocks, sea grapes, and Jamaican dogwood for hiking.

-9. Marathon Air Museum
+8. Visit the Marathon Air Museum

-From Islamorada to Marathon, the EAA Air Museum is a must-see attraction for aviation lovers of all kinds.
+From Islamorada to Marathon, the EAA Air Museum is a must-see for aviation lovers of all kinds.

 The Florida Keys EAA Air Museum displays a collection of several aircraft (Beech 18, DC3, an experimental project, and Cessna display model under restoration by the members) and a variety of models representing different periods of flight.

+There’s also an extensive collection of aviation equipment donated by “Keys” aviators and EAA Chapter 1241 members.
 Each morning, you’ll find an active roundtable of local pilots drinking coffee and discussing the issues facing the aviation community and the world.

 Address: 9850 Overseas Hwy, Marathon, FL 33050

-10. Curry Hammock State Park
+9. Discover Gorgeous Curry Hammock State Park

+Curry Hammock State Park spans more than 1,110 acres across a chain of islands and protects rare Florida Keys habitats.
 These tropical islands’ hardwood hammocks support one of the largest populations of thatch palms in the United States.
-What is unique about the state park?

 The beach of Curry Hammock with shallow waters and weak currents is ideal for families with children.
 The park is open from 8 am until sundown all year round.
+Entrance fees are per person in a vehicle (you can see more here).
+One person in a vehicle is $4.50, two is $6, three is $6.50, four is $7, etc).

 Address: 56200 Overseas Hwy, Marathon, FL 33050

-11. Sunset Catamaran Tour
+10. Embark on a Sunset Catamaran Tour

 You can even stay on the boat for up to 5 days exploring the reefs and nearby islands for special occasions.
+You will find all the prices on their page (and do know that sometimes they stop tours during hurricane season).

-13. Keys Cable Park
+11. Get Active at Keys Cable Park

 Located mid-way to Key West on Grassy Key, Keys Cable Park’s main attraction is a pristine 7-acre lake with two cables.
+The cable system replaces the need for a boat by pulling riders across the water via overhead cables.

 With an independent 2-point system, the operator can control the speed and stop the ride if you fall.
 Even if you fall, the operator will bring the handle to you, and you will continue the ride from that point in the lake.

-Keys Cable Park includes cables, paddleboards, foil boards, kiteboards, surfboards, and beautiful beaches for recreation.
+Keys Cable Park includes cables, paddleboards, foilboards, kiteboards, surfboards, and beautiful beaches for recreation.
 Find Bogos botanical beer garden with tropical fruit trees where you can taste 20 craft beers on tap, cocktails, and light snacks.

 Address: 59300 Overseas Hwy, Marathon, FL 33050

 Get your chance to explore one of the world’s most expansive and versatile scuba diving and snorkeling destinations when traveling to the Middle Keys.
+You can explore all that (and more!) with Deep Blue Dive Center in the Keys.

+They also offer boat tours to the Islands, romantic sunset cruises, tours for weddings, and rental services.
 The Deep Blue Dive Center center is open daily from 8 am to 5 pm.

 Address: 13205 Overseas Hwy, Marathon, FL 33050

-15. Curly’s Coffee and Marina
+13. Get Fueled Up at Curly’s Coffee and Marina

-This cute coffee shack is a charming open-air concept offering some decent coffee, iced almond lattes, berry smoothies, and fantastic service.
-It also has affordable kayak and paddleboard rentals and delivery for your comfort.
+Curly’s Coffee and Marina is an open-air concept offering good coffee, iced almond lattes, berry smoothies, and fantastic service.
+It also has affordable kayak and paddleboard rentals (and delivery!) for your comfort.

 Address: 11601 Overseas Hwy, Marathon, FL 33050